175th Fighter Squadron: South Dakota Air National Guard

 On 24 May 1946, the United States Army Air Forces, in response to dramatic postwar military budget cuts imposed by President Harry S. Truman, allocated inactive unit designations to the National Guard Bureau for the formation of an Air Force National Guard.
 These unit designations were allotted and transferred to various State National Guard bureaus to provide them unit designations to re-establish them as Air National Guard units.

 The wartime 387th Fighter Squadron was redesignated as the 175th Fighter Squadron and allotted to the National Guard on 24 May 1946.

 The War Department authorized the establishment of Air National Guard Squadrons, Groups and Wings in 48 States.
 The formation of a South Dakota – Iowa Air National Guard and assignment of Col. Frederick Gray Jr., who was a veteran fighter pilot having served with the Eighth Air Force and The RAF, as group instructor for both units, was announced by Brigadier General Charles H. Grahl, Iowa Adjutant General, at Des Moines, Iowa on 26 June 1946.
 Squadrons of the Air Force, each with 34 planes of various types, were located in Sioux Falls, at Sioux City and Des Moines, Iowa.
 Air Guardsmen under Col. Gray were trained to throw 102 planes into battle within 12 days.
 Lt.
 Col. Ted Arndt assistant to the Adjutant General surveyed local air field facilities, making note of buildings and installations to be needed by the new Air Force.
 The South Dakota Air National Guard 175th Fighter Squadron, with Thirteen officers, was approved by Col. E.A.
 Beckwith, Adjutant General, Rapid City, South Dakota on 20 September 1946.
-The 175th Fighter Squadron was assigned to the 132d Fighter Wing, Des Moines, Iowa.
+The 175th Fighter Squadron was assigned to the 132d Fighter Group, Des Moines, Iowa.
 The unit was equipped with the F-51D Mustang, and several types of support aircraft.
 18 September 1947, however, is considered the South Dakota Air National Guard's official birth concurrent with the establishment of the United States Air Force as a separate branch of the United States military under the National Security Act.

 After the 175th Fighter Squadron was organized and was extended federal recognition on 20 September 1946.
 The squadron was equipped with North American F-51D Mustangs and was assigned to several fighter groups in sequence, finally to the 133d Fighter Group of the Minnesota Air National Guard, although the squadron remained under the jurisdiction of the South Dakota Military Department.
 The mission of the 175th Fighter Squadron was to train for air defense.